Code-Institute-Submissions/GeorgiosSklav-Iacinthos-blog/README.md

 # Iacinthos miniature poodles blog

-This is a website which desighned is for the above breeder (Iacinthos) who is a home-based breeder of pedigree mini poodles.
+This is a website desighned for the above breeder (Iacinthos) who is a home-based breeder of pedigree mini poodles.